TencentARC/ArcNerf/docs/models.md

   - depth_far: depth value for invalid rays.
 By default `10.0`.
   - normal: normal for invalid rays. float in `0~1`.
 By default `(0.0, 1.0, 0.0)`, up direction.
   - progress: For the progress(pts in rays), it will all be set with zeros values.
+  - log_max_allowance: Set this to allow dynamic adjustment of the batch size.
+It must use any bound structure to create a coarse `mask_pts`.
+It will adjust num of rays to fit the valid num of pts around (`1 << log_max_allowance`)

 Following are real modeling methods: